PoliTwit1984/fireworks/README.md

    - Navigate to its OpenRouter page
    - Extract provider information
    - Compare with existing provider data
-   - Only update if changes are detected
+   - If changes are detected:
+     * Update the model's provider information
-3. Save to models.json only if any providers changed
+     * Save changes to models.json immediately
+   - Continue to next model
+3. This per-model saving ensures no changes are lost if the script is interrupted
 4. Report which models were updated and why

 ## Output Format